H-1B Visa Stamping in India: Appointments, Process, Latest News

 Navigating the wait times and understanding the appointment scheduling process are vital aspects of H-1B visa stamping in India.
 This section will guide you through these processes to ensure a streamlined experience.

-Wait Times: The H-1B visa stamping wait times in India are typically between one to three months.
-You can check the latest wait times for an H-1B interview on the Department of State Global Visa Wait Times page.
+Wait Times: The H-1B visa stamping wait times in India are listed on Department of State Global Visa Wait Times page.
 View the column titled “Petition-Based Temporary Workers (H, L, O, P, Q)” and find your city/post of interest.
+As of February 2026, H-1B visa stamping appointments across India are facing extreme delays.
+Reports confirm that scheduled interviews are being deferred as far back as 2027.

 Wait time for h1b stamping in india infographic